-A hearing is arranged in the High Court or Court of Session in Scotland, sometime in the future for the Court to consider whether it should put the company into compulsory liquidation.
+A hearing is arranged in the High Court or Court of Session in Scotland, for the Court to consider whether it should put the company into compulsory liquidation.
 The time between the petition being sent to the company (served) and the hearing can vary from 20- 75 days.

 In the football world it is usually HMRC who serve the petitions as it is the main creditor.
 What is more with the level of players wages the total PAYE liability of the club is usually very high.
 Any delay in the payments of these amounts over the HMRC does give the club a cashflow boost.

-An application is made to the high court (PETITION) to ask the court to wind the company up.
+An application is made to the high court to ask the court to wind the company up.
 The important point about a winding up petition is that it has to be advertised more than 7 days before the winding up hearing.
-This means the process is now in the public eye and a very public indication that the club has not paid some of its debts.
+This means the process is now in the public eye as well as a very public indication that the club has not paid some of its debts.
 This of course makes everyone worry about the future of the club.
-Will the players be paid?, will the club continue to play?, will it be deducted points?
+Will the players be paid?
+Will the club continue to play?
+Will it be deducted points?

-If the CVA is rejected as happened to Leeds United and then the administrator sells to a new buyer, then a further points deduction is made an emergency application often 15 points.
+If the CVA is rejected, as happened before in the case of Leeds United when the administrator sells to a new buyer, then a further points deduction is made - often 15 points.
 This led to two relegations for Leeds.